thoughtbot/shoulda-matchers/CONTRIBUTING.md

 Rubocop developers.
 You can view our Rubocop configuration [here], but here are some key differences:

-* Use single quotes for strings.
+- Use single quotes for strings.
-* When breaking up methods across multiple lines, place the `.` at the end of the line instead of the beginning.
+- When breaking up methods across multiple lines, place the `.` at the end of the line instead of the beginning.
-* Don't use conditional modifiers (i.e. `x if y`); place the beginning and ending of conditionals on their own lines.
+- Avoid using conditional modifiers (e.g. `x if y`).
+Instead, place the beginning and ending of conditionals on their own lines.
-* Use an 80-character line-length except for `describe`, `context`, `it`, and `specify` lines in tests.
+- Use an 80-character line-length except for `describe`, `context`, `it`, and `specify` lines in tests.
-* For arrays, hashes, and method arguments that span multiple lines, place a trailing comma at the end of the last item.
+- For arrays, hashes, and method arguments that span multiple lines, place a trailing comma at the end of the last item.
-* Collection methods are spelled `detect`, `inject`, `map`, and `select`.
+- Collection methods are spelled `detect`, `inject`, `map`, and `select`.

 [unofficial Ruby style guide]: https://github.com/rubocop-hq/ruby-style-guide
 [here]: .rubocop.yml